 Managed care providers are an important factor in the diagnostic imaging industry.
 To further its position, HMCA is seeking to expand the imaging modalities offered at its managed and owned diagnostic imaging facilities.
-Three facilities in New York and four facilities in Florida have two MRI scanners.
+Three facilities in New York and four facilities in Florida have two or more MRI scanners.
 One facility in New York and two in Florida also perform x-rays.
+An additional MRI scanner is also being added to the Tallahassee, Florida site and should be completed by December 2018.